yc2839/PUI2016_ms9548/HW4_ms9548/README.md

-# Homework 4
+# Homework 4 README File, Assignment Descriptions / Writeups

 ## Assignment 1

 CitibikeReview_ms9548.md pull request made with https://github.com/athenaxin/PUI2016_xt483/tree/master/HW3_xt483 - a
-copy is also in this repository.
+copy of that file is also in this repository.

 ## Assignment 2